-- Create Entity - a.
-If you already have a candidate account on disclosures.utah.gov, call 801-538-1041 to open a 2022 folder. - b.
-Once your registration has been approved by the Lieutenant Governor's Office, you will report all contributions and expenditures on your "Financial Ledger" located in "My Folder." - 3.
+- 2. Create Entity - a.
+If you already have a candidate account on disclosures utah.gov, call 801-538-1041 to open a 2022 folder. - b.
+Once you have an entity, you will report all contributions and expenditures on your "Financial Ledger" located in "My Folder." - 3.
 Report Contributions & Expenditures - a.
 Contributions: clicking "Add" next to Contributions (+) in your ledger will bring up this window: